AAlkiyumi/MyFlaskApp/README.md

 Below are the key screenshots documenting each step of the application setup on AWS EC2.

-## Application Setup Screenshots

-Below are the key screenshots documenting each step of the application setup on AWS EC2.

 ![Image 1](Images/image1.png)
 ![Image 2](Images/image2.png)
 ![Image 11](Images/image11.png)